 Visit Namibia in the dry season, between June and October, when the weather and is cool and it’s easy to find wildlife congregating around the sparse watering holes.

 Etosha National Park is the most famous park in Namibia, encompassing vast areas of the Etosha Salt Pan.
-This arid landscape is almost surreal to see, but actually, is full of life.
+This arid landscape is almost surreal to see, but actually, it is full of life.
 Here you can find rhinos – and even the extremely rare white rhino – alongside giraffe, leopards, lions, and elephants, all of which are uniquely adapted to the dry environment.

-Sossusvlei is more commonly overlooked for safari due to it being primarily desert landscape.
+Sossusvlei is more commonly overlooked for safari due to it being primarily a desert landscape.
 However, it is a place for some very cool sightings, like the one we had of the Oryx on a massive sand dune pictured above.
 While it’s not a place to see the big five or more traditional safari animals, Sossuvlei is a place to have unique opportunities at animal spotting.

 Skeleton Coast conjures images of barren landscapes and empty deserts, and that’s not wrong.
 This sparsely populated and windswept land is full of shifting sand dunes, lifeless shipwrecks on the coast but a surprising amount of wildlife too.

 Botswana is a vast and varied land, encompassing huge areas of the Kalahari Desert, that then blends into the green, verdant deltas of the Okavango.
-It’s an excellent country for a safari, especially for those looking for a real diversity in landscapes and wildlife.
+It’s an excellent country for a safari, especially for those looking for real diversity in landscapes and wildlife.

 The best time to visit is from May to September when the weather is dry, the roads are passable and the wildlife is waiting along the rivers.

 Chobe National Park is one of the greatest national parks on the African continent.
 Famous for its huge herds of elephants, this area in the north of Botswana comprises every conceivable environment, from wetlands to open plains.
-It is a great place to safari if you’re looking for high concentrations of herd animals like elephants, giraffe and zebra.
+It is a great place to safari if you’re looking for high concentrations of herd animals like elephants, giraffe, and zebra.

 Okavango Delta is a unique safari experience in that you mostly explore by foot or in a traditional mokoro canoe.
 Comprised mostly of dense wetlands, you can have some incredibly exciting hippo encounters in this park.
-On foot safaris are filled with adrenaline as you follow your experienced guide through the bush in search of animals.
+On foot, safaris are filled with adrenaline as you follow your experienced guide through the bush in search of animals.

 Moremi Game Reserve can be found along the banks of the Okavango Delta in the north of Botswana.
 By no means the largest reserve, Moremi is one of the most diverse, and here you can find all Big Five animals as well as incredibly distinct wet and dry regions that contrast spectacularly.